FileChucker

 In general, most servers do not have upload size limits for CGI scripts as they do for PHP scripts; such PHP limits have no effect on FileChucker.
 Many clients are using FileChucker specifically for the purpose of uploading large files of several hundred megabytes, and even into the 1-2 gigabyte range in some cases.

-The only currently known hard limits are:
+The only currently known hard limits on upload size are:

-- For Apache servers: Apache 1.x, 2.0, and 2.1 cannot accept uploads larger than 2 GB; for that, you must use Apache 2.2.
+• For Apache servers: Apache 1.x, 2.0, and 2.1 cannot accept uploads larger than 2 GB; for that, you must use Apache 2.2.

-- Most (possibly all) 32-bit web browsers cannot upload more than 2 GB.
+• Most (possibly all) 32-bit web browsers cannot upload more than 2 GB.
 In our testing, they simply won't respond at all when you hit the "Begin Upload" button with a file larger than 2 GB selected.
 In order to upload more than 2 GB at once, you'll need to be running a 64-bit browser, which means you need to be running a 64-bit operating system, which naturally means you must be running 64-bit hardware.

 How fast can FileChucker upload files?